Our Story

 Currently, anti-trafficking rhetoric largely ignores these macro socio-economic realities and instead focuses on individuals (e.g., traffickers, victims).
 This focus often results in disempowering, short-sighted services for individuals who are at risk or trafficked in Canada.

-We acknowledge the limitations and harms of Canada’s law and order trafficking framework and aim to shift protectionist and criminalization approaches to approaches that are respectful of individual’s agency and labour rights.
+We acknowledge the limitations and harms of Canada’s law and order trafficking framework and aim to shift protectionist and criminalization approaches to approaches that respect individual agency and labour rights.

 GAATW Canada commits to action and advocacy to make concrete political and social change in the anti-trafficking landscape across Canada.

-We embed an intersectional non-discrimination lens in all our work, that is non-discrimination on any grounds, including – singly or in combination – race, ethnicity, descent, sexual orientation, gender identity, religion, age, migrant status, birth or other status, or occupation (including work in the informal sectors such as domestic work, sex work, among others).
+We embed an intersectional non-discrimination lens in all our work.
+This means we do not discriminate on any grounds, including race, ethnicity, descent, sexual orientation, gender identity, religion, age, immigration status, birth or other status, or occupation (including work in the informal sectors such as domestic work and sex work, among others).

 We employ the highest degree of accountability in our work to encourage a more transparent and effective use of anti-trafficking funding, resources, and statistics among all anti-trafficking stakeholders in Canada.